Affirmative Action

 d.
 Conduct That is Not Prohibited

 The Community Colleges are committed to protecting, maintaining and encouraging both freedom of expression and full academic freedom of inquiry, teaching, service, and research.
-Nothing in this policy shall be construed to penalize a member of the College community for expressing an opinion, theory, or idea in the process of responsible teaching and learning.
+Nothing in this Policy shall be construed to penalize a member of the College community for expressing an opinion, theory, or idea in the process of responsible teaching and learning.
 Accordingly, any form of speech or conduct that is protected by the principles of academic freedom or the First Amendment to the United States Constitution is not subject to this policy.

 e.
 Complaint Procedures

-The Community Colleges have established a specific internal procedures to help resolve claims and complaints of violations of this Policy on their campuses (see Section L).
-Any applicant for employment or admission, any student or employee, and any other member of the College community who believes that he or she has been subjected to Prohibited Conduct may initiate a complaint as outlined herein.
+The Community Colleges have established a specific internal procedure to help resolve claims and complaints of violations of this Policy on their campuses (see Section L “Complaint Procedures)).
+Any current or former student(s) or employee(s), or current or former applicant for admission or employment, or a person other than a student or employee if they were participating or attempting to participate in the College’s education program or activity, who believes that they have been subjected to Prohibited Conduct may initiate a complaint as outlined herein.
+Prohibited Conduct that occurs under a recipient’s education program or activity includes, but is not limited to, conduct that occurs in a building owned or controlled by a student organization that is officially recognized by the College, and conduct that is subject to the College’s disciplinary authority.
 Further advice or information may be obtained by contacting the Affirmative Action Officer or Title IX Coordinator.

 f.
 Duty to Cooperate